 “The price appreciation trends clearly indicate the investors and speculators are out of the market and it seems to be a pure end-user driven market offering good deals for homebuyers.
 This has led to resurgence in the home-buying sentiment,” Anuj Puri, chairman at Anarock, told Business Standard.

-have surged twofold, from Rs 2.3 trillion at the end of March 2015 to Rs 5 trillion at the end of March 2018.
+According to the RBI data, other personal loans have surged twofold, from Rs 2.3 trillion at the end of March 2015 to Rs 5 trillion at the end of March 2018.
 The share of these loans in the total non-food credit pie has increased from 4 per cent to 6.6 per cent in the same period.

 Vehicle loans have also cornered a bigger share, but the growth in credit card outstanding has been the fastest, compared to other personal loan segments, albeit from a lower base.
-The credit card outstanding more than doubled, from about Rs 300 billion in March 2015 to Rs 690 billion in March 2018, closing in on about 1 per cent of the overall non-food credit
+The credit card outstanding more than doubled, from about Rs 300 billion in March 2015 to Rs 690 billion in March 2018, closing in on about 1 per cent of the overall non-food credit as on date.

 In an attempt to understand the impact of household savings and investments on the economy more clearly, the RBI’s annual report indicated it is attempting to generate quarterly estimates of household financial savings.